zuone/typora-ulysses-dark-theme/README.md

-# typora-ulysses-dark-theme
+# typora-ulysses-theme
-This is a typora theme inspired by ulysses dark style.
+This is a typora theme inspired by ulysses style.